adrianmrozo/ds/reports/project3.md

 To complete task 3, I decided to save "oneimage" from the code example above, which should represent in my understanding one exemplary image, into the database, into a table called "input_data".
 And load it again.

-However I did not find a solid way to save the image which is a numpy.ndarray into the table.
+However, I did not find a solid way to save the image which is a numpy.ndarray into the table.
 As far as I understood the resources on the web, a numpy.ndarray can not be saved directly in a field of table.
 There were some suggestions which sounded rather experimental, and I decided after the direct saving of the oneimage (or testimages[1]) as numpy.ndarray into table caused not surprisingly an error message to just only save the length of this array by using len(testimages[1]).
-Once a solid convertion method will be found we will use it.
+Once a solid conversion method will be found we will use it.

 All the related files you find in the folder "milestones3task3", in case you executed before the files from task 2, in the postgres folder, make sure to stop and close first all containers, as the same ports might be used.
 As this task 3 is just an intermediate step with little value for itself, I expect that the folder milestones3task3 will be deleted in the next release.